developer-zebra/developer-zebra-site/src/devicetracker/2-2/guide/setup/index.md

 ![img](DTRK_Install_7.JPG)
 _Figure 7.
 Installation - complete_
 9. Perform one of the following to run the server:<br>
 A. Reboot the server.
-The ZDVC server services automatically start as scheduled tasks after reboot.<br>
+The ZDVC server services automatically start as scheduled tasks.<br>
 B. Manually start the **ZDVC Backend Server** and **ZDVC WebUI Server** scheduled tasks.
 Open **Task Scheduler** in **Administrative Tools.** For each scheduled task, select the scheduled task to run, right-click on the task and select **Run** from the menu.